space, place and the construct of home

 2012 – 2016

-I secured a teaching and research position at Norwich University of the Arts and found myself living on the edge of the mediaeval city of Norwich.
-I knew very little of Norwich, East Anglia or this region and the task now was to find a new home, somewhere to live and work.
+Towards the end of 2011 I secured a teaching and research position at Norwich University of the Arts and found myself living on the edge of the mediaeval city of Norwich.
+I knew very little of the City, East Anglia or this region and the task now was to find a new home, somewhere to live and work.
 Drawn to the sea it didn’t take long before I discovered the villages along the coast and this is where I settled to make my home.

 As part of this process I work with the created and contested territories research action group (CRAG) at the Norwich University for the Arts where I am currently writing about the work I’ve made